 A mesh guard installed over the gutter will help to keep the collected water clean and free of debris.
 There is also the availability of water purification tablets to prevent the growth of algae during periods when there isn’t much movement of water into or out of the butt.

-Liners Online stock three types of decorative Rainwater butts ranging in size from 185 to 245 litres:
+Liners Online stock three types of decorative Rainwater butt ranging in size from 185 to 245 litres:

 - The Madison Rain Barrel with optional integral water fountain holds 185 Litres and is available in Sandstone or Millstone colours.
 They are manufactured from Roto molded plastic, which means it won’t chip, crack or fade in extreme weather conditions.
 The attached hose on the butt enables easy access for filling a watering can.
 The optional built-in submersible pump generates sufficient water pressure to directly water the garden.
 Simply connect a standard garden hose to the fountainhead to allow for pressurised watering.

-- The Agua decorative 190 Litre water butt is manufactured in the UK.
+- The Agua rainwater butt is a decorative 190 litre barrel manufactured in the UK.
 Features include an outlet with an attached 130cm garden hose to water nearby plants or fill a watering can.
 Also includes a nozzle with shut-off valve, over-flow spout and a corrosion proof screen-guard.
 Direct your downpipe straight into the top or attach with an optional downpipe diverter.
 The butt also features an integrated planter or bird bath

 - The Cascata decorative 245 Litre water butt is manufactured in the UK.
 Features include an outlet with an attached 180cm garden hose to water nearby plants or fill a watering can.
 Also includes a nozzle with shut-off valve, over-flow spout and a corrosion proof screen-guard.
 Direct your downpipe straight into the top or attach with an optional downpipe diverter.
 The butt also features an integrated planter or bird bath.
 Made of high-quality plastic, this butt actually looks like real clay.